 “If there were more health policy fellowships or opportunities like this, I think we might live in a very different world.
 I’m just very grateful to have had the opportunity to meet everyone, exchange ideas, and debate timely public policy issues.”

 —Sarah Smock, Health Policy Advisor, Michigan State Senate Majority Policy Office

 Health Policy Fellowship

-The CHRT Policy Fellowship at the University of Michigan brings together a diverse group of policy makers with health services researchers to learn about policy making, health serverices research and the instersection between the two from seasoned experts and from each other.
+The CHRT Policy Fellowship at the University of Michigan brings together policymakers and researchers to learn about health policy and the research process — and the intersection between the two — from subject-matter experts and each other.

 - Collaborating with the Michigan Council for Maternal and Child Health to work toward updating child passenger safety legislation in Michigan.

-- Partnering with CHRT, the Michigan Health and Hospital Association, and the State of Michigan to begin organizing a statewide work group for coordination of sepsis care in the state.
+- Partnering with CHRT, the Michigan Health and Hospital Association, and the State of Michigan to begin to organize a statewide work group for sepsis care coordination.

 - Partnering with the Michigan League for Public Policy to help expand the Healthy Kids Dental Program in all 83 Michigan counties.

 - Developing, in conjunction with the American Heart Association, a statewide, regional approach to better respond to medical emergencies in a timely manner.